BryanApellanes/Bam.Net/Bam.Net.Logging/README.md

 }
 ```

-To configure the application to use a custom logger not included in Bam.Net you
+To configure the application to use a custom logger not included in Bam.Net, specify the assembly
-will need to specify the assembly qualified name in the app.config or web.config file
-as the value for the LogType entry.
+qualified name in the app.config or web.config file as the value for the LogType entry.